Skip to main content

 Other Labor Type Settings

-3/ The following settings are the preferences for the Labor Type.
+3/ The following settings are the preferences for the labor type.

-βIgnore Labor Calculations
+Ignore Labor Calculations

-Selecting this option for a Labor Type will dismiss the computation of labor calculations.
+Selecting this option for a labor type will dismiss the computation of labor calculations.

 Labor Type Specific Price Adjustments

-Selecting this option for a Labor Type sets a Labor Adjustment %, on the Labor Type.
+Selecting this option for a labor type sets a Labor Adjustment% on the labor type.

 When you check the "Override price adjustments for product or labor (items) assigned to this labor type" checkbox, these values will override the Labor Adjustment % settings under Price Adjustments Settings.